Web Design NC III with TESDA

 -

-22Introduction to CSSPreview 4m
+22Introduction to CSS

 CSS, or Cascading Style Sheets, is the language used to control the visual presentation of web pages.
 While HTML provides structure and meaning, CSS defines how content looks, including layout, colors, fonts, spacing, and responsiveness.